benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 After completing all of the action items in the [Prerequisites](#prerequisites) section, you are ready to add Nike Product Attributes to your app or experience.

 ### Step 1: Gather the Required Data

+The minimum required data you need to construct a valid request is:

 - One or more product codes
 - Region code